It's Halloween and Anna is depressed. Only Tsuzuki can pull her out of it.

 "Do you know what day it is?" she asked.
 Rihoko paused.

 "Halloween… why?" she asked.
 Anna looked hurt.

-“That’s never a good day,” the witch murmured.
+"That's never a good day," the tsukai murmured.
 She slid the door closed.
-It was then Rihoko understood.
+It was then that Rihoko understood.

 "Mama," a small voice said.
 "Is Anna-san going with us?"
 Rihoko looked up and saw Yoko-chan standing in the doorway.
 Her mother shook her head.

 "No," she said.

 "Oh," her daughter said in disappointment.
 Rihoko pressed her lips together as she nodded.

 "Yeah," she said.
 The young mother she went down to the kitchen.
 Her little pirate looked confused.